 7. There are risks to underwater welding

 The main risk of taking on a job in the underwater welding field is being in the way of an electric current.
-The risks decrease, as with anything, with the more aware you are of your surroundings and environment.
+The risks decrease, as with anything, when you become more aware of your surroundings and environment.

 Working underwater always brings pressure related risks.
 Decompression related illnesses involve the amount of pressure and gases you will breathe while completing your job.
 In rare cases, there can be more severe effects involving the musculoskeletal parts of the body.